 To authenticate authorized people for a request, the email address of the requested user account is used

-If authentication isn’t clearly possible (e.g. no email address available), information is only provided after prior review and approval by the client.
+If authentication isn’t clearly possible (e.g. no email address available) then information is only provided after prior review and approval by the client.

-A data export can be carried out at any time.
+A data export can be done at any time.

 All data belonging to the user is exported in a machine-readable format.

-Authentication of the requesting person takes place as in the information strategy
+Authentication of the requesting person is done as with the information strategy

 If authentication is successful, the data will be